AdobeDocs/express-add-ons-docs/src/pages/references/index.md

 <InlineAlert slots="text" variant="success"/>

-Each API section includes the **Interface** definition as well as a **Usage** tab to show an example of how the interface can be used.
+Each API section includes the **Interface** definition as well as a **Example** tab to show an example of how the interface can be used.
 Please also see the [code samples](guides/develop/samples) for more in-depth references on using the Add-on SDK APIs.

 ## Introduction
 The Add-on SDK is available as an ECMAScript 2015 Module hosted in a CDN.